Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 Training Pediatric Ophthalmologists

 Since their initial work in New Mexico, the Smiths have always supported eye care for children.
 A key priority for them is to provide training for the next generation of pediatric ophthalmologists.
-Toward that end, the couple has created the Judy and Leslie Smith Fellowship in Pediatric Ophthalmology to support pediatric ophthalmology fellows as they pursue careers in this underrepresented specialty.
+Toward that end, the couple created the Judy and Leslie Smith Fellowship in Pediatric Ophthalmology to support pediatric ophthalmology fellows as they pursue careers in this underrepresented specialty.

 Currently, Reddy serves VEI as director of the institute’s Pediatric Ophthalmology Fellowship program.